BDATS Version 1.1 EPA

 Gateway

-Upon completion of the on-programme off-the-job training, a Gateway meeting will be arranged to ensure that the apprentice has completed and passed all modules and is ready to progress to the End Point Assessment (EPA).
-This meeting will also verify that all required documents, including the off-the-job training tracker, portfolio mapping and employer reference, have been completed.
+Upon completion of the on-programme training, a Gateway meeting will be arranged to ensure that the apprentice has completed and passed all modules and is ready to progress to the Synoptic Project End Point Assessment (EPA) - final 6 months (approx.) of the apprenticeship.
+This meeting will verify that a suitable project has been agreed by the apprentice, employer and the university and a project outline proposal has been submitted, off-the-job training tracker and portfolio KSB mapping should be current and up to date.
+A form will be completed by all parties to agree EPA readiness

 EPA Assessment Presentation